 - 1 cup sugar

-- A pinch of ground cayenne or hot chile powder (or more if you like the heat!)
+- A pinch of ground cayenne or hot chili powder (or more if you like the heat!)

 - Make the cookies